skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 here in town, but the fathers were taken south weeks ago.

 Eomer gets up and calls the other party members into town.
-It's obvious the enemy sodiers left this town to its fate ages ago and aren't likely to come back any time soon.
+It's obvious the enemy soldiers left this town to its fate ages ago and aren't likely to come back any time soon.

 He explains the situation as the evening closes in.
 By the time he's